Potrero metro station: Sinking issues

-According to the company IUYET, contracted by the metro system to inspect Line 3, the Potrero metro station building "has a high level of vulnerability due to collapses in the slabs, fractures, and subsidence".
-The group reported that there are areas where the tracks are not supported by the slab due to subsidence, with separations of up to 60 cm and sinkings that increase between 6.87 cm to 8.83 cm each year in the tunnel toward La Raza.
-In comparison, the section from Potrero to Deportivo 18 de Marzo sinks between 1.93 cm and 8.79 cm annually.
-The metro union added that there is "a deformation in the slab and the track elements, including rails, guide bars, and insulators, and sinkholes [...] which create problems in train operations and the execution of corrective maintenance work.
-In addition, they identified deformations in the track section between Potrero and Deportivo 18 de Marzo, which causes swaying during train operations.
+According to IUYET, a company contracted by the Metro system to inspect Line 3, the Potrero station building "has a high level of vulnerability due to collapses in the slabs, fractures, and subsidence".
+The company reported that subsidence has left sections of the tracks unsupported by the slabs, with gaps of up to 60 cm and annual sinking rates of between 6.87 cm and 8.83 cm in the tunnel toward La Raza.
+By comparison, the section between Potrero and Deportivo 18 de Marzo sinks at rates of between 1.93 cm and 8.79 cm.